What to Do If You're Unable to Pay Rent for Your Apartment

 Domestic violence and abuse are legitimate reasons to break a rent agreement in the state of New York.

-If you are in this situation, you really need to talk to a social worker about your options.
+It would be best to talk to a social worker about your options.

 It's also worth pointing out that landlords are very sympathetic to those who are fleeing domestic violence.